tzrikka/revchat/docs/workflows/bitbucket.md

 - If reviewers are added and/or removed
   - Enumerate added and removed separately
   - Mention the user and the changes in a Slack message
-  - Invite added reviewers to the Slack channel
+  - Invite added reviewers to the Slack channel (unless the PR is marked as a draft)
   - Kick removed reviewers from the Slack channel
 - If 1 or more commits are pushed to the PR branch
   - Mention the user and the commits in a Slack message